 If you’re interested in travel literature, subscribe to my Travel Writing World podcast in your favorite podcasting app and read the articles we publish on the website.
 Also, if you’re interested in writing a travel book, be sure to download the free How to Write a Travel Book Guidebook.

-While the resources we produce are free, they are not cheap to create — please consider supporting me, Travel Writing World, and my work with only a few dollars a month, less than a cup of coffee, to help keep the servers running.
+While the resources we make are free, a lot of work goes into them — please consider supporting me, Travel Writing World, and my work with only a few dollars a month, less than a cup of coffee, to help keep the servers running.